 Meanwhile while that is mixing, in a medium bowl, whisk together your flour, soda, baking powder, cinnamon and salt.
 Set aside.

 Add sour cream, vanilla and grated carrots (I pulverized mine in my food processor, super fine) and mix well, might not fully come together and will be rather “soupy.”
-Slowly add your dry ingredients and stir or mix on lowest setting just until blended.
+Slowly add your flour mixture to your wet ingredients and stir or mix on lowest setting just until blended.

 Double up your cupcake liners if desired, spray lightly with non-stick spray or oil, this will help them release easier.
 Fill cupcake liners slightly more than ½ full.

-Pro Tip: Remember to spray your liners with non-stick spray as it will help the cupcakes release easier from the liners when eating.
+Pro Tip: Remember to spray your liners with non-stick spray or spray oil as it will help the cupcakes release easier from the liners when eating.

 Step 4 – Bake